Michael Ratner: Personal life and death

 Ratner was born into a large Jewish family of immigrants which had fled antisemitism in Poland.
 Both of his parents, Harry Ratner and Ann Spott, spoke Yiddish at home and were religiously observant, while Ratner was not.

 Ratner was married to Karen Ranucci.
 He died on May 11, 2016.
 According to The New York Times, citing his brother, Bruce Ratner, the cause of death was complications from cancer.
+Ratner was ex-husband of lawyer Margaret Ratner Kunstler.